FACTBOX-World leaders to come to London for Queen Elizabeth's funeral | Politics

 FACTBOX-World leaders to come to London for Queen Elizabeth's funeral

 Queen Elizabeth's funeral will take place in London on Monday, Sept.
-19, and a host of world leaders, royalty and other dignatories will attend.
-The following have said they will come to London:
+19, and a host of world leaders, royalty and other dignitaries will attend.
+The following have said they will come to London.

 - Joe Biden and Jill Biden, President and first lady of the United States - Alexander Van der Bellen, President of Austria